Portal Administration for Mac

 Azure AD has been renamed by Microsoft to Entra ID.
 This version of the site pages uses both terms interchangeably, but future versions will refer to Entra ID only.

-A selling point for the Admin By Request PAM solution is its flexibility and tools for granular access control; organizations can configure every setting to their specific needs and the needs of all, some, or even individual users.
+A selling point for the Admin By Request EPM solution is its flexibility and tools for granular access control; organizations can configure every setting to their specific needs and the needs of all, some, or even individual users.

 Settings act as rules, such as whether the Run as Admin or Admin Session features are enabled, and whether or not users need approval to use them.
 You likely wouldn’t want the rules applied for an IT Administrator to be the same as those applied for a Customer Relations employee, so settings can be differentiated based on Sub-Settings, which allow different rules to be applied to different users and/or groups.

-For more information, refer to Tenant Settings.
+For more information, refer to the Entra ID Connector.

 Run As Admin Settings